carlos-cousido-cores/olist-data-analysis/README.md

 5. Computers Accessories

 **Q5: What are the top-selling products on Olist, and how have their sales trends changed over time?**
-Top 3 categories by revenue overall are:
+The top 3 categories by revenue overall are:
 1. Health Beauty
 2. Watches Gifts
 3. Bed Bath Table